 A 'win-win'

-Big things are happening on a small plot of land in Rutherford County, and MTE members are benefiting
+Big things are happening on a small plot of land in Rutherford County, and MTE members are benefitting as a result.

 A third benefit provides even better news: This solar power is saving the co-op money on its wholesale power costs.